BongoCS/ColobusBongoNews/README.md

-The mist rolls in, and with it comes a new kind of terror.
-Are you brave enough to face the unknown?
+The walls are deteriorating, the tunnel is getting deeper.
+Be prepared, it will be the end of times.

 discord.gg/colobus